Fiesta Filipina just opened at the mall — one of very few spots to get Filipino food in Tucson

 When the opportunity seemed plausible, Ward looked to her loyal social media fans, asking them what they thought about Fiesta Filipina opening a permanent location.

 “I said, ‘What do you think?
-Is this something I should consider?’”
-Ward recalls, adding that the response was overwhelming.
+Is this something I should consider?’ ” Ward recalled, adding that the response was overwhelming.
 “It was, ‘Yes, because there’s nothing in Tucson and we have to keep following you around.
-Can you stay in one spot?’”
+Can you stay in one spot?’ ”

-“People on Facebook were like, ‘Yes, then whenever we have a desire for Filipino food, we don’t have to go look for you.’”

 Ward became interested in cooking at a very young age.
 The kitchen was her favorite place.